Chipped Tooth in Willard, MO

 - Second, stop any bleeding with gauze.
 You can rinse out your mouth with warm water or warm saltwater.
 Depending on the severity of the injury, you may want to take some over-the-counter medication to reduce swelling and relieve pain.

 - Third, recover any loose tooth fragments and store in milk or water.
-Dr. Curry may need to use the fragments while repairing the tooth, or use it as a reference for shape or color while restoring your smile.
+Dr. Harris may need to use the fragments while repairing the tooth, or use it as a reference for shape or color while restoring your smile.

 Types of chipped teeth:

 - Loose or moved teeth – This is the most severe type of fracture, and it occurs where the tooth sits inside the jaw bone.
 A dentist will be able to diagnose this accurately with an x-ray and is more common among severe trauma.

 - Crown Fracture – This occurs in the part of the tooth above the gum line.
 A piece may chip off entirely, or there might be a fracture in the tooth.